jlevy/lft/lft.md

 LLMs are pushing us toward precise and structured ways of expressing software that are more human friendly.
-It's quite likely we'll see emergence of languages at new points between English and current programming languages, or of rigorous, constrained formats for English (themselves enforced by LLMs and grammar specifications).
+It’s quite likely we’ll see emergence of languages at new points between English and current programming languages, or of rigorous, constrained formats for English (themselves enforced by LLMs and grammar specifications).